Legislation

 • SB 569 Caltrans Homeless Encampments

-• SB 569 would require Caltrans to set timelines for responding to requests to remove encampments by state roads and clarifies the agency could contract with local governments, and reimburse them, to do it.
+• SB 569 requires Caltrans to set timelines for responding to requests to remove encampments by state roads and clarifies the agency could contract with local governments, and reimburse them, to do it.

 • Press Release